Get matched with vetted scholarships and enter our

 Learn about our editorial policies

-Purdue University is a public university in West Lafayette, Indiana.
-Voted a Top 10 Public University in 2021, many students are hoping to gain entrance into one of Indiana’s best public colleges.
-This means you will have to use your very best writing skills and personal creativity to help you stand out in the Purdue supplemental essays.
+Purdue University is a well-known public university located in West Lafayette, Indiana.
+To be admitted, you should use your very best writing skills and personal creativity to help you stand out in the Purdue supplemental essays.

 The Purdue University supplemental essays